NicoleMarty/TriviaGame/README.md

 # TriviaGame

 ## Game Description
+I created a trivia form with multiple choice options The player has a limited amount of time to finish the quiz.
+The game ends when the time runs out.
+The page reveals the number of questions that players answered correctly and incorrectly then lets them know if they won or lost.

 ## High-level overview of code organization
+TriviaGame
+    index2.html
+    index.html (file in progress to update game using bootstrap) assets
+            css
+                style.css
+            javascript
+                app.js
+            images
+                background.jpg

 ## Start-to-finish instructions on how to run the game